Reliefcreation/WordPress-plugin-rwc-coupon-exporter/readme.txt

 == Upgrade Notice ==

-= 1.3.1 =
+= 1.3.2 =
-This version adds batch processing, improves error handling, and enhances compatibility with PHP 8.x and WordPress Multisite.
+This version fixes an issue where HTML code could appear in exported CSV files and improves the overall export process.